-Buildings and constructions 8-100 Machinery and equipment 3-50 Other 3-20
+Buildings and constructions Useful lives in years 8 - 100

+Machinery and equipment 2 - 50

+Other 3-20

 The residual value of an asset is the estimated amount that the Company would currently obtain from the disposal of the asset less the estimated costs of disposal, if the asset was already of the age and in the condition expected at the end of its useful life.
 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.